-You work on improving your mathematical, statistical and computing techniques; studying heat, power and fluid flows, learning about mechanisms and control, studying manufacturing technology and how production is managed, as well as taking on a group project with other students.
+You work on improving your mathematical, statistical and computing techniques, as well as taking on a group project with other students.
 You will consider the movement of mechanisms, the strength of individual parts, the efficiency and environmental impact of your designs, and the methods that can be employed to make products profitable.

 You will carry out a major group design project to develop a new product, looking at all parts of the product development including the legal and business aspects.

 - Engineering Mathematics 2 (20 credits)

 - Mechanics 2 (20 credits)